ARM-software/vscode-embedded-debug/README.md

                }
     ```

 1. You can override or extend the default configuration options as required.
-See [Flash configuration options](#flash-configuration-options) for more details.
+See the [Flash configuration options for DAPLink devices](#flash-configuration-options-for-daplink-devices) and for [other devices](#flash-configuration-options-for-other-devices) for more details.

     For example: